Famous Foods in Maryland: 21 Amazing Eats in MD

 11. Maryland Pit Beef

-Unlike most other barbecue, Maryland pit beef is cooked quickly at high temperatures rather than using the low-and-slow method.
+Unlike most other barbecue, Maryland pit beef is cooked quickly at high temperatures rather than using the traditional low-and-slow method.
 While the outside of the beef acquires a tasty crust, the inside preserves a rosy rareness.

 The roast beef is then piled high on a Kaiser roll, topped with raw onion, and served with horseradish sauce or tiger sauce (a blend of horseradish and mayo) rather than any “traditional” barbecue sauce that you might be familiar with.